 From the above data, it is pretty clear that some changes are needed.
 Many app creators need to rethink the way they go about to retain their users.
 Some of the most important factors in determining user engagement levels in today’s app market are expanded on below:-

 - The First Impression– As of March 2017, there are over 6.5 million apps available on app stores to download.
 In today’s highly congested app market, first expressions are key to the success of any app.
 Apps which have a simple and intuitive UI and provide to the point information are much more likely to capture the users’ attention.
 One effective way to achieve this is through in-app messages.
 These are messages received by the user inside the app, without having to sign up to a mailing list.
 The report by Localytics finds that an in-app message sent to an app user increases app retention rate.
-54% of app users visit an app 11 or more times if they receive an in-app message during their visit to an app.
+54% of app users visit an app 11 or more times if they receive an in-app message during their first visit to that particular app.
 This is despite the fact that retention rates during the first visit are lower for apps showing in-app messages.
 The data also suggests that most users make up their minds about an app within the first few visits, further accentuating the need for a good first impression.

 In contrast, apps who don’t use in-app messaging loose 25% of their users after the very first visit only.
 Only one-third of users visit an app 11 times for more, eventually increasing the user acquisition cost.